 Why is it that there is a concentration of ending projects (failed or successful) every five steps?

+These oscillations are interestings.
+I think it is a saturation effect - when many workers enter training there are not enough workers to choose from to allocate teams to new projects, so many of the newly created projects fail.
+When the workers finish training there is a flood of available workers meaning that new teams can be allocated, but then the pool of workers is sucked up by the training again.

 With training turned on, it is interesting to see how average worker and team OVR increases (and with that the percentage of successful projects) but only up to a point.
 I guess this is because the positive impact of training (steps 1-250) is slowing down with time as skills become more equally distributed and then the OVR drops because the training effect is dominated by the skill decay effect.
 But I’m not entirely sure.

+I think this is exactly right.
+There is a diminishing return on the training.
+In general, if there was no skill decay, the skills of all workers should tend asymptotically towards the highest original values that was allocated for each skill.

 In this version of the model, is it possible to have workers that are on multiple projects?
 If yes, it would be interesting to have a chart displaying the average number of projects per active worker.

+Yes workers can be on multiple projects at the same time.
+I will produce this plot

 In this version of the model, is required staking implemented, including the constraint that the required stake <50% of that worker’s initial OVR?

+This is currently not implemented - workers bid for any and all projects provided that they are free.
+I will add a new worker strategy where the required stake is taken into account.

+It would be great if you could add a scatterplot to the model output, with expected value (prob x required staking) on y-axis and budget on x-axis.

+I will add this.

 Add “Training slots per time step” and “training trigger” to GUI